leobuldrini/face-recognition/README.md

 Once you have it installed, type .\Scripts\activate to initialize.
 Before you run the program, you need to train the software.
 To do that you need to run the "faces-train.py" file to do it.
 Once you have it trained, open the face_recognition.py file to start it.
+To close it, you just press "Q" on the keyboard.